File IQ Version 10.3+ - Sizing UI

 Yellow cell: Yet to be confirmed operational ranges.
 The system has yet to be verified to work with these operational values.

 Red cell: Beyond the operational capabilities of the system.
-Adjust the sizing tool input figures to bring the operational range back within operational capability.
+Adjust the sizing spreadsheet input figures to bring the operational range back within operational capability.

 In the Volumes table, follow these steps: